Assessing high-order effects in feature importance via predictability decomposition: Abstract

 \section{Abstract}

-Leveraging the large body of work devoted in recent years to describe redundancy and synergy in multivariate interactions among random variables, we propose a novel approach to quantify cooperative effects in feature importance, one of the most used techniques for explainable artificial intelligence.
-In particular, we propose an adaptive version of a well-known metric of feature importance, named Leave One Covariate Out (LOCO), to disentangle high-order effects involving a given input feature in regression problems.
-LOCO is the reduction of the prediction error when the feature under consideration is added to the set of all the features used for regression.
-Instead of calculating the LOCO using all the features at hand, as in its standard version, our method searches for the multiplet of features that maximize LOCO and for the one that minimize it.
-This provides a decomposition of the LOCO as the sum of a two-body component and higher-order components (redundant and synergistic), also highlighting the features that contribute to building these high-order effects alongside the driving feature.
-We report the application to proton/pion discrimination from simulated detector measures by GEANT.
+Building on recent advances in describing redundancy and synergy in multivariate interactions among random variables, we propose a novel approach to quantify cooperative effects in feature importance, a key technique in explainable artificial intelligence.
+Specifically, we introduce an adaptive version of the widely used metric Leave One Covariate Out (LOCO), designed to disentangle high-order effects involving a particular input feature in regression problems.
+LOCO measures the reduction in prediction error when the feature of interest is added to the set of features used in regression.
+Unlike the standard approach that computes LOCO using all available features, our method identifies the subsets of features that maximize and minimize LOCO.
+This results in a decomposition of LOCO into a two-body component and higher-order components (redundant and synergistic), while also identifying the features that contribute to these high-order effects in conjunction with the driving feature.
+We demonstrate the effectiveness of the proposed method in a benchmark data-set related to wine quality and to proton/pion discrimination using simulated detector measurements generated by GEANT.

-In explainable artificial intelligence (XAI) \cite{xai}, global feature importance methods \cite{fi} determine how much each individual feature contributes to predicting the target variable, resulting in one importance score for each feature.
-Among the most used metrics of feature importance is the Leave One Covariate Out (LOCO) \cite{loco}, i.e. the reduction of the prediction error when the feature under consideration is added to the set of all the features used for regression.
-However, predicting the target variable often requires including interactions among several features.
-Moreover input features may be highly correlated with other features: conflating cooperative effects in just one score for each feature might lead to misinterpretations.
-In this work, we propose a new decomposition of feature importance scores that disentangles three components: the unique pure (two-body) influence of the feature on the target, and the contributions stemming from synergistic and redundant interactions with other features.
+In explainable artificial intelligence (XAI) \cite{xai}, global feature importance methods \cite{fi} assess how much each individual feature contributes to predicting the target variable, providing a single importance score for each feature.
+Among the most commonly used metrics for feature importance is Leave One Covariate Out (LOCO) \cite{loco}, which measures the reduction in prediction error when the feature of interest is added to the set of features used in regression.

+However, accurately predicting the target variable often requires accounting for interactions among multiple features.
+Furthermore, input features may exhibit strong correlations with one another, and summarizing cooperative effects in a single score for each feature can lead to misinterpretations.
+To address this, we propose a novel decomposition of feature importance scores that separates three components: the unique, pure (two-body) influence of a feature on the target, as well as the contributions arising from synergistic and redundant interactions with other features.

 Our approach exploits recent results which generalize the traditional dyadic description of networks of variables to the higher-order setting \cite{battiston,rosas}, with an increasing attention devoted to the emergent properties of complex systems, manifesting through high-order behaviors sought in observed data.
 A key framework in this literature is the partial information decomposition (PID) \cite{pid} and its subsequent developments \cite{lizier}, which utilize information-theoretic tools to reveal high-order dependencies among groups of three or more variables and describe their synergistic or redundant nature.
 Within this framework, redundancy refers to information retrievable from multiple sources, while synergy refers to information retrievable from the whole system that cannot be observed in its individual parts.
 Notably, in some papers the use of predictability (from linear modeling of data) has also been proposed to highlight high-order effects \cite{redund,faespred,unnorm}: using reduction in variance instead of entropy, the effect due to a group of independent variables is equal to the sum of effects from the individual variables (assuming linearity), see the related discussion in \cite{barrett}.